FischerRobson/foodiary-api/readme.md

 # Foodiary 🍽️

-A serverless food tracking service built with modern cloud-native technologies.
+**Foodiary** is a serverless food tracking service designed to help users log and monitor their daily meals.
+Built with modern cloud-native tools, it leverages the scalability and flexibility of serverless architecture combined with a type-safe development experience.

+---

 ## 🧰 Tech Stack